PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

   If the device does *not* inherit from :class:`~.DefaultQubitLegacy`, then supported operations can be determined by the :attr:`pennylane.Device.operations` property.
 This property is a list of string names for supported operations.
-  :class:`~.DefaultQubitLegacy` supports any operation with a matrix, even if it's name isn't specifically enumerated in :attr:`pennylane.Device.operations`.

   .. code-block:: python